asyraf9/bootstrap-sidebar/README.md

 =================

 A responsive sidebar plugin for bootstrap 3. if your menus are too big to fit into a horizontal menubar, or you need to have a responsive sidebar that is compatible with bootstrap, then this is the plugin for you.
-(NOTE: Contributions are welcome! please issue a Pull Request.
-I'll include tests soon, please include tests in your code as well!)
+(NOTE: Contributions are welcome! please issue a Pull Request)

 ###Features: